aave/aip/content/aips/E96287A0963D-AIP-ADD-TERRA-USD-(UST)-TO-AAVE-V2.md

 ​
 1. What is the link between the author of the AIP and the Asset?
 ​
-ParaFi Capital is a user of AAVE and UST.
+ParaFi Capital is an active AAVE governance participant, submitting AIPs to list stable assets including FEI, and modifying liquidity mining incentives.
+ParaFi is also a user of AAVE and UST.
 ​
 2. Provide a brief high-level overview of the project and the token ​